PowerShell/PowerShellGallery/psgallery_status.md

 __Resolution__:

 __Next Steps__: A configuration change is needed to connect Azure Automation to PSGallery.
-Change is in process, ETA for rollout is approximately noon PDT.
+Change is in process, ETA for rollout is approximately noon PDT on September 14.
 Will update this notice as things change.

 ### 9/13/2018 - Link to Facebook not working